animawcyber/Course-Management-REST-API/README.md

 # Course-Management-REST-API
 Course Management REST API
-This Spring Boot project is designed for teaching purpose at undergraduate level.it provides a RESTful API for managing courses.
+This Spring Boot project is using RESTful API for managing courses.
 It offers CRUD (Create, Read, Update, Delete) operations for a 'Course' entity.

 Technologies Used
 Java